Indra7875/collection/Collection/Collection.md

 ```

 1] HashMap :-
-- HashMap extends AbstarctMap, AbstractMap implements Map
+- HashMap extends AbstractMap, AbstractMap implements Map
 - It stores the data in key-value pairs.
 To access a value in a HashMap, we must know it's key.
 - HashMap uses a technique called Hashing.
-Hashing is a technique of convering a large String to a small String that represents a  same String so that the indexing and search operations are faster.
+Hashing is a technique of converting a large String to a small String that represents a  same String so that the indexing and search operations are faster.
 - HashSet also uses HashMap internally.
 - HashMap contains only unique keys.
 If you insert the duplicate key, it will replace the element of the corresponding key.
 - HashMap may have only one null key and multiple null values.